-Membership dues and assessments - Membership dues for producer members are invoiced one year in advance, on a quarterly basis, for the subsequent year's membership, based on amounts determined under the Association's dues formula.
+Dues - Dues for producer members are invoiced one year in advance, on a quarterly basis, for the subsequent year's membership, based on amounts determined under the Association's dues formula.
 The total annual producer dues provide membership benefits from January 1 - December 31, which corresponds with the Association's fiscal year.